widgetti/solara/solara/website/pages/docs/content/50-enterprise/20-customized-oauth.md

-# Customize Oauth with fastAPI
+# Customize Oauth with fastAPI and Starlette

-If you're using FastAPI integration with solara, the Oauth can be customized if the two supported methods([Auth0](https://auth0.com/) and [Fief](https://fief.dev/)) doesn't fit for you.
+If you're using FastAPI or startlette integration with solara, the Oauth can be customized if the two supported methods([Auth0](https://auth0.com/) and [Fief](https://fief.dev/)) doesn't fit for you.

 ## How to configure customized authorization method: